 We recommend you compare the existing chain with a new chain to decide how badly the existing chain is worn.

-File all the teeth to the same length.
-When the length of the cutting teeth is reduced to 5/32 inch (4 mm) the chain is worn out and should be replaced.
+When the length of the cutting teeth has worn down to only 0.16 inch (4 mm) the chain must be replaced.